purcellconsult/Cracking-Python-Bootcamp/README.md

 This course was initially created for a friend of a friend, that became a friend.
 It was part of a 12 week mentorship to level up his python programming skills so that he can find work freelancing.
 He said great things about the course such as the projects being really fun to work through.

-There’s not many prerequisites except for basic proficiency in algebra and fundamental computing skills.
+There's not many prerequisites except for basic proficiency in algebra and fundamental computing skills.
 More explicitly, to avoid getting frustrated early on you should know how to download/install software, be comfortable with text editors, and understand how to circumvent the jungle of the web.
 Other than that, everything else can be picked up along the way.

 ## How This Course Is Designed

 This course was built to be learned over a 12 week period.
 It provides python files which contains snippets of code along with mini projects so that you can apply your knowledge to something practical.
 In the last three weeks there will be no default projects.
 Instead, you’re suggested to work on a capstone project which in essence is a passion project that revolves around your interests.

 The files in the root directory corresponds to the weekly lessons while the files in  `/coding projects` contains the project descriptions along with their solutions.